kevinadrianpl/personal-blog/content/english/post/password_attacks.md

   as well as new ways attackers can steal your credentials.
 Learn about ways to avoid being susceptible to phishing attacks, for example, learn how to better spot suspicious emails and links.

-### Finally,
+### Lastly,

-Your security posture and password policies should be done a regular basis to remain agile and refine security strategies as new techniques emerge.
+Your security and password policies should be done a regular basis to remain agile and refine security strategies as new malicious techniques emerge.
 For example, MFA has only become mainstream in the last few years.
 With the right measures in place, passwords can remain one of the best and most important lines of defence for your life.